happypeter/happygrep/README.md

 * use up/down arrow to select the entry listed in window

-* type `e` character to open the file where the proper entry appeared.
+* type `e` character to open the file where the proper entry appeared

 * edit the opened file in `vim` editor

-* close `vim` to return to original window to continue
+* close `vim` to return to the original window to continue

 * type `q` character to quit